lihaiya/Cisco-UCCX-UCCE-Finesse-Call-Control-Browser-Gadget/README.md

 # Cisco-UCCX-UCCE-Finesse-Call-Control-Browser-Gadget
 It's a browser gadget, implement the function of browser phone bar and connect to Cisco UCCX or Cisco UCCE.
-To connect to third-party business systems, such as CRM systems and work order systems, to control calls on the web pages of the CRM system or work order system!!
+To connect to third-party business systems, such as CRM systems and work order systems, to control calls on the web pages of the CRM system or work order system!!!!!

 ## 📫 How to reach us: